 Nutrition information for consumers, including food composition and healthy diets.
 The FNIC is a part of the U.S. Department of Agriculture.

 This website has useful nutrition information.
-You can find the most current dietary guidelines for Americans, check the quality of your overall diet, review the Food Guide Pyramid for both adults and children, and learn how to prepare low-cost nutritious meals.
+You can find the most current dietary guidelines for Americans, check the quality of your overall diet, review the MyPlate food guide for both adults and children, and learn how to prepare low-cost nutritious meals.

-Extensive food and nutrition information for nutrition professionals as well as the public, promoting optimal nutrition, health, and well-being.
+Extensive food and nutrition information for the public as well as nutrition professionals, promoting optimal nutrition, health, and well-being.